raspberrypilearning/build-crumble-motor-buggy/en/step_11.md

 --- task ---

-Set both `motors`{:class="crumbleinputoutput"} to `STOP`{:class="crumbleinputoutput"}
+Set both motors to `STOP`{:class="crumbleinputoutput"}.

 ![Stop the motors](images/CrumballChallenge_codeStep6.png)

 --- /task ---

-That's the code that should form the basic structure of every shot you take.
-You don't need to write it again for each shot, just see what went wrong with your last shot and adjust the `speed`{:class="crumbleinputoutput"} or the `move time`{:class="crumblecontrol"}.
+The program that you have just written should form the basic structure of every shot you take.
+You don't need to write it again for each shot, just adjust the speed or duration of your last shot.

 ### Kick-off!

 --- task ---

-As soon as you have your code, unplug and take your shot.
-Try and score a goal before your opponent is ready.
+As soon as you have written your program, unplug your Crumble and take your shot.
+Try to score a goal before your opponent is ready!

 Good luck!